stepanhampl/python_projects/README.md

-These are projects, which I created, to learn programing in Python.
+These are projects, which I created, to learn programming in Python.